 Project Quality Assurance

-The HELMS project has employed external QA services to assist in risk mitigation and monitoring and controlling of the HELMS project.
+The HELMS will be engaging the QA vendor to perform Independent Verification and Validation services as well as a project assessment per WaTech Advisory memo.

 Independent Verification and Validation (IV&V)

 The department recently engaged with a third-party vendor to complete a one-time initial IV&V assessment for evaluating and mitigating technical risks.
 The initial assessment focused on software configuration and testing, software quality issues, inter-operability, software licensing needs, data migration, and data integrations.
 Beginning in August 2023, the department is planning to continue monthly IV&V services to re-assess risks in the above areas, including reviews of software deliverables and documentation for completeness, and adherence to development standards and industry best practices.